 Talk about marginal conditions!

-The 3 Skewer A frame kite was barely moving as it responded to tiny changes in the direction and speed of the breeze.
-Looped tail flowing out behind, and twisting just a little here and there.
-But the air was remarkably smooth, compared to the usual inland turbulence we get, being several kilometers from the sea.
+The 3-Skewer A-Frame kite was barely moving as it responded to tiny changes in the direction and speed of the breeze.
+The looped tail flowed out behind and twisted just a little here and there.
+But the air was remarkably smooth (compared to the usual inland turbulence we get), the location being several kilometers from the sea.

-At this point, just over 120m (400 feet) of line was out.
+At this point, just over 120 meters (400 feet) of line was out.
 Several small children appeared and one of them excitedly pointed up to the small orange dot in the sky, with the black plastic tail barely visible.

 Not long after that I checked the time on the digital camera, before starting to take the kite down.
 It was an easy job today with only light tension in the line.